Southeast Asian companies grapple with foreign debt worries

 State firms and big companies, which have more flexibility than small firms, are also looking to restructure their debt or reviewing their investment plans.

-"If there's a weakening of the rupiah like right now, our calculations for capex in rupiah will definitely be different," said Murtaqi Syamsuddin, investment planning and risk management director at Indonesian state utility PT Perusahaan Listrik Negara.
+"If there's a weakening of the rupiah like right now, our calculations for capex in rupiah will definitely be different," said Murtaqi Syamsuddin, investment planning and risk management director at Indonesian state utility PT Perusahaan Listrik Negara [PLNEG.UL].

 "We need to intensely communicate the impact of the currency changes to the government as our main stakeholder," he said, adding that its revenue is in rupiah, while investments are partly funded with foreign currencies.

-Axiata Group Bhd, Malaysia's biggest mobile operator by market value, plans to restructure a $590 million loan in Indonesia into a rupiah-denominated partial sukuk to reduce its exposure to forex volatility.
+Axiata Group Bhd (AXIA.KL), Malaysia's biggest mobile operator by market value, plans to restructure a $590 million loan in Indonesia into a rupiah-denominated partial sukuk to reduce its exposure to forex volatility.

 That said, few big dollar bonds are due imminently or showing signs of a major default, and the situation for companies is not as bad as it was in the 1997-98 Asian financial crisis.